I'm Afraid of Americans: Live versions

 Bowie performed the song again at Howard Stern's forty-fourth birthday concert in 1998.
 Bowie's 25 June 2000 performance of the song at the Glastonbury Festival was released in 2018 on Glastonbury 2000.
 Another live version, recorded at the BBC Radio Theatre, London on 27 June 2000, was released on the bonus disc accompanying the first releases of Bowie at the Beeb in 2000.
-A performance from his 2003 A Reality Tour was included on the A Reality Tour DVD (2004), and later on the A Reality Tour album (2010).
+A performance from his 2003 A Reality Tour was included on the A Reality Tour DVD in 2004, and later on the A Reality Tour album in 2010.
+A previously unreleased performance from the Montreux Jazz Festival on 18 July 2002 was released on the box set I Can't Give Everything Away (2002–2016) in 2025.
 Reznor has performed the song live with Nine Inch Nails as well.

 Track listing

 All tracks are written by David Bowie and Brian Eno.
+All tracks remixed by Nine Inch Nails, except V5 additionally produced and remixed by Photek.